 Student government leadership and the office of equity and inclusion are partnering to re-establish the diversity, equity, and inclusion advisory board.
 This board will serve as an important link between undergraduate students and the President’s Council on Equity and Inclusion.
-The application process and Board charge will be shared with the undergraduate student population in late August.

 Provide opportunities for faculty to demonstrate excellence in E&I

 E&I reporting will be universal across annual department reports.
 E&I accountability and goal-setting questions will be university on annual faculty reviews.